These are the iPhone camera accessories that I’m using to advance my smartphone photography here in 2022.

 With the subscription version you get cloud syncing across devices, Raw support, batch editing, web sharing, automatic backups, and manual mode via the Lightroom camera app.

-The UI is totally mobile-friendly, works smoothly even on older iPhones, and is easy to learnl.
+The UI is totally mobile-friendly, works smoothly even on older iPhones, and is easy to learn.
 Everything’s stored in the cloud and that makes your images accessible from any device.

 At this point, Lightroom CC is nearly as powerful as Lightroom Classic, which is really saying something.
 It even has advanced features like perspective control, AI keywording, automatic tagging, face recognition, selective adjustments, healing brushes, and gradients.

-All in all, it’s well worth a look for newbies and a must for serious smartphone-photographers.
+All in all, it’s a photography app that’s well worth a look for newbies and a must for serious smartphone-photographers.